Plyncesilva/DRTS_Project-Test-Cases/README.md

 *   **`core_id`:**  A unique identifier for the core (string).
 *   **`speed_factor`:**  A numerical value representing the core's speed relative to a nominal speed.  `1.0` represents the nominal speed.
 A value of `0.5` indicates a core that is 50% slower, and a value of `1.2` indicates a core that is 20% faster.
 The WCET of tasks assigned to a core must be adjusted by dividing the nominal WCET by the `speed_factor`.

-**Note:** This particular test case defines only a single core ("Core_1") with a nominal speed factor of 1.0.
+*   **`scheduler`:** Top level scheduler for this core, `RM` or `EDF`.

 ## `budgets.csv` - Initial Budgets, Periods, and Component-Core Mapping

-This file provides the initial budget and period for each component, derived from the PRM interface parameters (Theta, Pi) calculated by the `partition_scheduler.py` script.
+This file provides the initial budget and period for each component, derived from PRM interface parameters (Theta, Pi).
 It also shows which core the component is assigned to.

 **Columns:**

 *   **`component_id`:** The ID of the component (string).
 This matches the `component_id` used in `tasks.csv`.
-*   **`scheduler`:** The scheduling algorithm used for the component (either "EDF" or "RM") (string).
+*   **`scheduler`:** The scheduling algorithm used for the component (either `EDF` or `RM`) (string).
 *   **`budget`:**  The initial budget (Q) for the component, in time units (float).
 This value represents the resource allocation for each component.
 *   **`period`:** The initial period (P) for the component, in time units (float).
 *    **`core_id`:**  The ID of the core to which the component is assigned (string).
 This corresponds to the `core_id` in `architecture.csv`.

 **Important Notes:**

 *   **Initial Values:** The budget and period values are *initial* values derived from a PRM-based analysis.
 Students are expected to treat these as starting points and may need to further optimize them.
 They are also expected to perform BDR based analysis.
-*    **Single Core:** This particular CSV is generated to represent one single core.

-## `solution.csv` - Suggested Output Format
+## Suggested Output Format

 This file is a *suggestion* for how students might report the results of their simulator and analysis tool.
 Students are free to modify the input and output formats as they see fit for their project.